awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-plesk.md

 ## Step 3: Attach a static IP address to your Plesk instance<a name="amazon-lightsail-plesk-attach-static-ip"></a>

 The default dynamic public IP address attached to your instance changes every time you stop and start the instance\.
 Create a static IP address, and attach it to your instance, to keep the public IP address from changing\.
 Later, when you use your domain name with your instance, you don’t have to update your domain’s DNS records each time you stop and start the instance\.
+You can attach one static IP to an instance\.

 On your instance management page, under the **Networking** tab, choose **Create static IP**, then follow the instructions on the page\.